SofiDevO/dark-mode-template/README.md

-# dark-mode-template
+# dark-mode-template + Dark Mode
-Dark mode template to implement in yout projects
+Now this template includes a responsive Hamburger menu.

 ### - 📁 "Preferencia de usuario"
 Contains an explanation of how **prefers-color-scheme: dark**, works.